 Captain David Williams will present "Boats of the Chesapeake," an overview of four centuries of boats and ships in Dorchester County on June 7 at 7 p.m.
-He will discuss how watercraft influenced the development of the area and how Dorchester County and its people influenced the design and building of Chesapeake Bay Watercraft, from dugout canoes to RAMS, from skipjacks to powerboat racing.
+He will discuss how watercraft influenced the development of the area and how Dorchester County and its people influenced the design and building of Chesapeake Bay Watercraft.
+From dugout canoes to RAMS, from Skipjacks to Powerboat Racing.

+Wednesday Morning Artists will meet May 24, at 9:30 am.
 All are invited to join our weekly meeting of Wednesday Morning Artists at 900 Peachblossom Place, Cambridge.

 We gather as a group of artists who work in all forms of media and artistic work.
 No dues, lots of opportunities.